 Grading Condition Suitability А Good and operating efficiently Good.
 Facilities suitable for teaching, learning and wellbeing in school В Satisfactory but with minor deterioration Satisfactory.
 Performing as intended but does not effectively support the delivery of the curriculum in some areas С Poor with major defects Poor.
 Teaching methods inhibited/adverse impact on school organisation D End of Life; life has expired or risk of imminent failure Very poor.
 Buildings seriously inhibit the staff's ability to deliver the curriculum

-Greenway Primary School is most recently rated B for condition and B for suitability.
+Fairwater Primary School was most recently rated B for condition and B for suitability.

-The site, and local infrastructure off-site, would support the development of specialist resource base provision.
+The site, and local infrastructure off-site, would support the development of special school provision.